Top Of The Morning: The Oscar Nominations Are Out!

 1/24/18- The Oscar nominations have come out and Tom and the team are excited!
-Mary J. Blige, Jordan Peele, David Kalyuua and Kobe Bryant!
-Yes Kobe Bryant has been nominated for his short film Dear Basketball.
-But there’s a rumor that it can back fire on Bryant.
+Mary J. Blige, Jordan Peele, David Kalyuua and Kobe Bryant have all received nominations.
+Yes, Kobe Bryant has been nominated for his short film Dear Basketball.
+But there’s a rumor going around that it can back fire on him.

 READ MORE STORIES ON BLACKAMERICAWEB.COM: